littlehorse-enterprises/littlehorse/.github/ISSUE_TEMPLATE/user_story.md

 ---
 name: User Story
 about: New feature or enhancement
-title: ''
-labels: feature
+labels: ["feature", "enhancement"]
-assignees: ''
+projects: ["littlehorse-enterprises/1"]
 ---

 ### Context